 Insurance is an important factor to consider.
 Similar to a mortgage, when you build or buy a multi-unit property, one insurance policy covers all the units in the building.
 This simplifies management and administration if something goes wrong in or around the building.
 It is very important to have insurance on your multi-family construction project.
 You can also require your tenants to carry an additional amount of renter’s insurance, depending on your local regulations.

 Stability – It’s hard to undo

-Multi-unit properties are an incredibly stable asset.
+Multi-unit properties are incredibly stable assets.
 It is valuable for an asset to perform well during good times, but it is even more telling when your investment property performs well when the economy takes a hit.
 It is important to note that the real estate market is cyclical.
 Downturns happen inevitably.
-Therefore, an investor should always look at historical data to indicate future performance and whether multi family construction outperforms other potential investment opportunities.
+Therefore, an investor should always look at historical data to indicate future performance and whether multi-family construction outperforms other potential investment opportunities.

 Think Over Your Decision

 It is imperative that you do your research and some long-term calculations to make sure you can financially and physically support a multi-family property.
 Ensure that your cost to operate the property is less than the income-earning potential for the property.
 If you will be financing the purchase of a property, the mortgage payment needs to be folded into your operating costs.

 If you are thinking about building multifamily properties, you may also need to consider the apartment construction cost and operating costs with a property management company.